-Pineapples are delicious and nutritious tropical fruits that can be grown right in your own backyard.
-In this article, we’ll be sharing some tips and tricks for growing pineapples at home.
+Pineapples are delicious and nutritious tropical fruits that can be grown right in your backyard.
+In this article, we’ll share some tips and tricks for growing pineapples at home.

 How to Grow a Pineapple Top

-To regrow a pineapple top, you will need a ripe pineapple, some potting soil, and a container.
-However, you won’t need a container if you’ll be planting it outdoors, directly in the garden.
+You will need a ripe pineapple, some potting soil, and a container to regrow a pineapple top.
+However, you will not need a container if you plant it outdoors, directly in the garden.

-Either start with fresh pineapple, or you can use one you have already eaten that still has green leaves.
+Either start with fresh pineapple or use one you have already eaten that still has green leaves.

 Take off the top, leaving about an inch of stem.
 Next, take off some of the lower leaves from the crown.
 Trim it until you can see the root buds.

-Finally, allow the top to dry for 2 days.
+Finally, allow the top to dry for two days.
 You can then grow your pineapple tops in water, but it is better to root them in soil.

-Cover it with more potting soil and make sure it is well packed so the root system has something to keep it.
+Cover it with more potting soil and ensure it is well-packed so the root system can thrive.
 You will start to see roots within 6 to 8 weeks [1].

 Regularly water your plant and place it in a sunny area.
-Within 24 months, and with proper care, your pineapple plant should start blooming.
+Within 24 months, and with proper care, your pineapple plant should start to bloom.

 Growing a Pineapple from Seed